emory-courses/cs571/docs/syllabus.md

   * Cloud computing
   * LaTex writing
 * All assignments are due by the beginning of the class.
 * Late submissions within a week will be accepted with the grading penalty of 15%, and will not be accepted after the first week.
-Exceptions to this policy will be made only in extraordinary circumstances.
+Exceptions to this policy will be made only in extraordinary circumstances. -->

 ## Take-home Quizzes

-* One take-home quiz will be assigned every week to check if you are keeping up with the topics.
+* One take-home quiz will be assigned for every topic to check if you are keeping up with the materials.
 * Quizzes are due by the beginning of the class.
 Late submissions will not be accepted.

 ## Paper Presentation